TheCaduceus/tg-upload/README.md

 - 2GB for bots & freemium users.
 - 4GB for premium users.

-To upload larger files, use `--split` flag and tg-upload will automatically split all files in given size, to restore original file out of part files, simply use `--combine` flag and tg-upload will restore original file for you (remeber to provide part file paths in ordered form 0,1,2,3...).
+To upload larger files, use `--split` flag and tg-upload will automatically split all files in given size, to restore original file out of part files, simply use `--combine` flag and tg-upload will restore original file for you (remember to provide part file paths in ordered form 0,1,2,3...).

 <a name="l-2"></a>